Post Summary: Best Types of Winter Jackets To Wear In The Pacific Northwest

 1. The Puffer

-These coats are essential for light winter travel.
+Puffers are some of the best hiking jackets for cold weather.
 Usually down-filled, puffer coats can be packed into small spaces when not in use.
 However, don’t let their small size detract from their powerful ability to keep you warm!

 Down consists of the lightweight feathers that come from ducks and geese.
 Packed together, these feathers create tiny air pockets, thus creating an effective barrier between you and the outside elements.